Skip to content

 Session Management

 Sessions are handled using secure HTTP-only cookies.
 No client-side tokens are stored in localStorage or exposed to JavaScript.
-All tokens are signed and validated on the backend.
+All tokens are cryptographically signed and validated on the backend to ensure integrity and security.

 Planned Features